Jul 22, 2022

 PAT: Yeah.

-JAD: So what does the dad do?
+JAD: But what does his dad do?

 PAT: He runs this massage parlor.